zmp/robocar110_ros/README.md

-# RoboCar 1/10 X ROS
+# RoboCar 1/10 X ROS2

-Here you can find a RoboCar 1/10 X ROS driver and sample nodes sources demonstrating its basic usage.
+Here you can find a RoboCar 1/10 X ROS2 driver and sample nodes sources demonstrating its basic usage.
 Releases also contain binary C++ Base Drivers which are used by the ROS nodes.

+ROS2 was tested only with Ubuntu 20.
+Other versions are not supported yet.

 The information about version changes can be found in [**ReleaseNotes**](ReleaseNotes.md).